MaysaMosa/mytownweb/README.md

 ### 2. Worker Dashboard

 #### Specialized Workers
-MyTownFix brings together a team of specialized workers to cater to various domains such as:
+MyTown brings together a team of specialized workers to cater to various domains such as:

 Street Maintenance: Tackling issues like potholes, damaged sidewalks, and road repairs.